AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit5.md

 ### 5.6 Writing Methods
 **Goals**
-- Evaluate object reference expressions that use the keyword this.
 - Define behaviors of an object using non-void class methods with parameters.
 - Create new types using classes.
 - Write code to complete code segments.